Moraine Lake's turquoise waters surrounded by mountains

 The Moraine Lake Bus Company will get you to Moraine Lake to see the sunrise over The Valley of the Ten Peaks.

-The Sunrise shuttle leaves as early as 4 am arriving at Moraine Lake around 4:35 am.
+The Sunrise shuttles leaves as early as 4 AM and 5.05 AM.
 It operates throughout the day into the evening.

 Pets are allowed on the bus but have to be in a carrying case that will fit on your lap.